Azure/toketi-iot-tools/azure-iot-cli/README.md

 # iot d2c send -t temperature 74
 ```

-Note: the value `temperature` passed to `-t` is user specific, i.e. Azure IoT Hub does not
+The value `temperature` passed to `-t` is user specific, i.e. Azure IoT Hub does not
 apply any logic to (not currently at least).

+The *type* is currently stored in a user property with name `$$contentModel`.
+Similarly
+for the format, see next example.

 ## Send a JSON message from a Device to Azure IoT Hub